 - Take a sequence of images from the same position

 - > Rotate the camera about its optical center

 - Compute transformation between second image and first

 Transform the second image to overlap with the first

 Blend the two together to create a mosaic

 (If there are more images, repeat)

 - ...but wait, why should this work at all?

 What about the 3D geometry of the scene?

 Why aren't we using it?

 Panoramas: generating synthetic views

-Can generate any synthetic camera view as long as it has the same center of projection
+as long as it has the same center of projection

 Image reprojection